gattilorenz/Xenix-doom/README.md

 - Key repeat is not handled and makes the game vaguely unplayable
 - Implement I_UpdateNoBlit for faster refresh
 - Use a loop in I_GetEvent to consume all events in the queue
+- Handle all keyboard input
+- Quitting kills the shell?